jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 # The recruiter blacklist

 Did I mention I really hate recruiters?
-If you're working for any of the following companies, do not bother contacting me:
+In addition to my **general ban on agency recruiters**, these people have pissed me off enough to earn a special mention:

  * JouwJavaVacature (also JouwIctVacature and probably a dozen others)
  * uChoose
  * Bonque
  * StarApple

 If you're not on the list, then congratulations, maybe you're not a total dick.
-But it's still unlikely I'll work with you.

 # The open door list